Skip to content

 Loyalty Points API Example

-A copy-paste walkthrough of the loyalty H2H endpoints: read a customer's balance, grant points after a purchase, redeem points at checkout, and confirm the balance change.
+A copy-paste walkthrough of the loyalty H2H endpoints: look up a customer, read their balance, grant points after a purchase, redeem points at checkout, and confirm the balance change.
 Hand this to vendors integrating loyalty with their POS flow.

 Setup